gertsonderby/dragonworld/player-species/tree-dragons.md

 ### Common Customs, Traditions and Rituals

 While customs differ widely across the world, most tree dragon peoples have some form of flying competition.
-Most often these are based on gliding, typically involving passing a set of gates while losing as little altitude as possible, with the winner being the one to land at the highest point of the goal tree.
-Other competitions involve racing, typically relatively short distances but needing to traverse numerous difficult obstacles.
+Most often these are based on maneuverability, typically involving passing a set of gates in close confines, with the winner being the one to complete the goals the fastest and without fault.
+Other typical competitions involve racing typically short but convoluted tracks, hunt simulations of various sorts, and acrobatic display.

 Genetic Ancestor(s): [Dragons](/creatures/dragons.md)